Forgot To Gag Him

 - A truly shining example from Season 4: Sawyer finally wisens up and tries to just shoot Ben on the spot while he is beaten, bloodied and with his hands bound.
 Linus talks himself out of it on the spot, but is still locked in a solitary room in a basement.
 Then he talks himself out of it too and is allowed to eat with everybody in the kitchen while still being closely watched.
 Skip one episode and he is left totally by himself, playing a piano with a shotgun hidden inside it, just in case.
 And by this point he has already lied to, manipulated and even ordered to kill main characters multiple times, so they REALLY should have known what to expect.

-- In The Order of the Stick, at one point the party's rogue manages to talk down some bandits by pointing out the economic issues with their chosen profession.
-Averted when the order is dragged off to face trial in Azure City in chains.
-Miko has the sense to gag Vaarsuvius.
+- Haley, the party's, rogue manages to talk down some bandits by pointing out the economic issues with their chosen profession.

 - Batman has been known to use this approach whenever he turns out to be not QUITE Crazy-Prepared enough.
 This includes that time in the Justice League cartoon when he prevented Harley Quinn from killing him by playing on her insecurities and her affection for The Joker, and when he was caught by the Injustice Guild, and proceeds to (overtly) seduce one member of the crew while (covertly) bribing another.